 Use that one card to frequently rack up points month after month, year over year.
 And pick a card that allows you to cover plenty of travel expenses, from flights and hotels to even cruises or Airbnb rentals.
 While the benefits and comfort of a co-branded credit card from your favorite airline (think the Delta SkyMiles credit cards from American Express), they tie you down with one airline.
 Instead, go for a card that allows you to cover flights with any airline.
 We've got a few ideas.

 If you're just starting out, you should start with Chase credit cards.
 And that's largely because the Chase Sapphire Preferred® Card is among the best cards for beginners.
 It gets you 60,000 Chase points after spending $4,000 within three months, and those points are good for at least $750 toward travel – on almost any airline, hotel, cruise line, etc. It also earns 3x points per dollar spent on dining purchases and 2x points per dollar spent on travel.
 And with an annual fee of just $95 per year, it's a great starting point.

 You can keep things simple and redeem your points directly through Chase's travel portal, where each point is worth 1.25 cents toward travel.
 Or dip your toes into the world of Chase's transfer partners and get even more out of these points.

 The Capital One Venture Rewards Credit Card is another great starting point.
 You'll earn 75,000 Venture miles after spending $4,000 within three months, and earn 2x miles on every single purchase you make.
-And there's no easier way to redeem credit card points toward travel than with the Venture card: Just charge your flight, hotel, cruise, or Airbnb to your card, then go back and use the Purchase Eraser function to wipe the cost from your statement with points.
+And there's no easier way to redeem credit card points toward travel than with the Venture card: Just charge your flight, hotel, cruise, or Airbnb to your card, then go back and use the miles to wipe the cost from your statement.
 Every point is worth 1 cent toward travel, though you might be able to do even better by transferring points to Capital One's partner airlines.